Alec Baldwin sued by family of Halyna Hutchins over ‘Rust’ shooting - NewsBreak

 Baldwin has said he was pointing the gun at Hutchins at her instruction and it went off without him pulling the trigger.

-The attorneys said in the video that Baldwin had turned down training for the kind of gun draw he was doing when he shot Hutchins.Alec Baldwin sued for defamation by family of slain Marine
+The attorneys said in the video that Baldwin had turned down training for the kind of gun draw he was doing when he shot Hutchins.Inmate escapes from El Reno correctional facility

 It said industry standards call for using a rubber or similar prop gun during the setup that was happening, and there was no call for a real gun.